balqeesqud/Reading-Notes/Class-12.md

       extends JpaRepository?
       By defining a query method in the StudentRepository interface to find a student based on their name.
 Assuming to have a Student entity with a name attribute.

+## Things I want to know more about
+   - How to implement and put everything in the right way, after understanding all of these topics.